-- (a) Policy 14-02 CC Sexual Abuse Prevention and Response states that inmate/residents shall be encouraged to immediately report pressure, threats, or instances of sexual abuse or sexual harassment, as well as possible retaliation by other inmates/residents or employees for reporting sexual abuse or sexual harassment, and staff neglect or violation of responsibilities that may have contributed to such incidents.
-Inmate/residents who are victims of sexual abuse have the option to report and incident to a designated employee other than an immediate point-of-contact line officer by using any of the following methods: - 1.
-Calling the facility's twenty-four (24) hour toll-free notification telephone number; - 2.
-Verbally telling any employee; - 3.
-Forwarding a letter, sealed and marked 'confidential', to the Administrator/Director or any other employee; - 4.
-Calling or writing someone outside the facility who can notify facility staff; - 5.
-Forwarding a letter to the FSC PREA Coordinator at the following address:
+(a) Policy 14-02 CC Sexual Abuse Prevention and Response states that residents shall be encouraged to immediately report pressure, threats, or instances of sexual abuse or sexual harassment, as well as possible retaliation by other residents or employees for reporting sexual abuse or sexual harassment, and staff neglect or violation of responsibilities that may have contributed to such incidents.

+Residents who are victims of sexual abuse have the option to report and incident to a designated employee other than an immediate point-of-contact line officer by using any of the following methods:

+- 1. Verbally telling any employee; - 2.
+Forwarding a letter, sealed and marked 'confidential', to the Administrator/Director or any other supervisory employee; - 3.
+Contacting the facility PREA Compliance Manager;